ssung1/ubipong-test/README.md

 For the tests to work, the API service must be running.

-Edit `spec/config/environment.js` to set the API host.
+Set environment `UBIPONG_API_HOST` to the API host.
+Alternatively, edit `spec/config/environment.js`.

 Run